wolfiex/Dans-fork-BBsensor/usb/README.md

 # The alternative data transfer mode.

 ## Instructions
-1. Log On as superuser
+1. Log on as superuser
 2. run a git pull
 3. complete 'set up new usb' instructions below
 4. Reboot - `sudo reboot`